seydx/homebridge-sonybravia-platform/README.md

 ### Home APP

-Home App is a on the TV installed app that must be defined in the config.json file.
+Home App is an on the TV installed app that must be defined in the config.json file.
 Due to the reason that it makes no sense and also not possible to **deactivate** a HDMI input this App will start instead.
 So if you switch off an HDMI, the input will change from HDMI to the Home App (_in my case it is a IPTV app_)

 With the following command for terminal you will get list of apps that are installed on your TV: